-I recently reread Robert Kiyosaki’s Rich Dad, Poor Dad book.
-I read the book when it first came out in 2000, and I was still somewhat of a budding entrepreneur.
-I figured I would re-read the book now that I have more experience under my belt.
-I also wanted to see if it’s held up to the test of time, and if I like it as much as I did when I first read the book.
-A lot has happened financially in the past ten years, and I’m curious if some of his predictions came true.
+I first read the book back in 2000, when I was still a budding entrepreneur.
+I figured I would re-read it now that I have more experience under my belt.
+I also wanted to see if it’s held up to the test of time, and if I would like it as much as I did when I first read Rich Dad, Poor Dad.
+A lot has happened financially in the past 20 years, and I’m curious if some of Kyosaki’s predictions came true.

 - The rich don’t work for money